-We use mainly foundationless frames in our beehives.
+We use mainly wooden, foundation-less frames in our beehives.
 This allows us to keep our beehives free of contaminated wax.
-We have also few top bar hives where even frames are not needed.
+We also have few top bar hives where instead of frames pieces of wood are used.

 Our educational apiary is located at The Living Centre, 5871 Bells Rd, London, ON.
 Canada.
 There, we provide our students with a “hands on” experience on natural, sustainable beekeeping.